Prasannajaga/error-form-control/README.md

   style?: { [key: string]: string };
 }
 ```
+## Contribution

+We welcome contributions to `ps-error-control`!
+To contribute:

+1. **Fork the Repository**: Create a fork of the project on GitHub.
+2. **Clone and Set Up**: Clone your fork and install dependencies using `npm install`.
+3. **Make Changes**: Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature`).
+4. **Test Your Changes**: Ensure your changes work and do not break existing functionality.
+5. **Submit a Pull Request**: Push your branch to your fork and create a pull request with a clear description of your changes.

+Please follow the Code of Conduct and ensure your code adheres to the project's coding standards.

+For bug reports or feature requests, open an issue on the GitHub repository.

 ## GitHub Repository

 For more details, source code, and updates, visit the [GitHub repository](https://github.com/Prasannajaga/error-form-control.git).

+---

+Made with ❤️ by the [@Prasanna](https://github.com/Prasannajaga).